hugomaiavieira/batraquio/README.md

 ##Install

-To install, just do this on terminal:
+First, download the script follow the link **Download** at the top of this page.
+After that click at **Download .tar.gz**.

+Next, unpack the file running on terminal (assuming you downloaded the file in the Download dir):

+    $ cd Download
+    $ tar xzfv hugomaiavieira-batraquio-*.tar.gz

+Finally to finish the install:

+    $ cd hugomaiavieira-batraquio-*
-    ./install.sh
+    $ ./install.sh

+*Note*: If you're with an open Gedit instance, close it and open again.

 ##Snippets

-To use this, you have to enable the *snippets* (*trechos* in portuguese) plugin.
+To use this, you have to enable the *snippets* (*trechos* in Portuguese) plugin.
 You can do this following (Edit -> Preferences -> Plug-ins).

 ###Smart def